2024 Annual Conference Agenda

 W.K.
 Dickson

-Active Water Management & Wetland Restoration - Lake Mattamuskeet Watershed
+Session 3 - Active Water Management & Wetland Restoration - Lake Mattamuskeet Watershed

 The Lake Mattamuskeet Watershed Restoration Plan (LMWRP) was established to address watershed-wide flooding and water quality issues arising from inadequate gravity outfalls and surrounding agricultural land use.
 This presentation will cover the first phases of the LMWRP including an alternatives analysis that prioritized projects to manage lake levels and improve watershed flooding and the preliminary design of prioritized projects.